Xyfir/Documentation/ptorx/help.md

 **Note:** Ptorx uses [MailGun](https://www.mailgun.com/)'s infrastructure for handling emails, so your domain needs the previous records to communicate with their servers.
 Removing these records after verification will prevent your domain from working with Ptorx.

-If may take up to a day or two for these records to propagate.
+It may take up to a day or two for these records to propagate.
 Use the 'verify' button when viewing your domain on Ptorx to check the values again.

 ## Requesting Access to Domains